 Paris earned her Master’s in Educational Psychology with a concentration in Counseling Psychology/ Counselor Education from the University of Connecticut.
 She received her Bachelor’s degree in May 2019 from the UConn.
 She participated in the Student Support Services program, Ronald E. McNair Scholars Program, and Louis Stokes Minority Alliance program.
 Paris joins the Enrichment Programs with an extensive background in mentoring and counseling populations that have been systemically ostracized and are marginalized.
 She has a great understanding of outreach, networking, and holistic development.
 Paris is thrilled to work with the Pre-Professional community.
 She loves to read Science and Historical Fiction and memoir, cooking, hiking, writing short stories and poetry, and listening to music.

 Heather Nunes most recently worked in Campus Services at Kennesaw State University in Georgia.
 Prior to her time at KSU, she worked at Virginia Commonwealth University leading student leadership and civic engagement programs, and the Georgia Institute of Technology Student Center.
 Heather earned her Master’s degree from Texas A&M University and her undergraduate degree from Drake University in Iowa.

-Krista Rogers, Program Coordinator, Pre-Professional Advising
+Krista Rogers, Pre-Professional Programs Advisor

 Dr. Sanford has been with UConn for over forty years, serving in various roles at the UConn Medical School including Director of Financial Assistance, Director of Admissions, and Assistant Dean for Medical Student Affairs and Admissions.
 He joined the Honors & Enrichment team in 2010 as a Pre-Health Advisor and has contributed to the development and support of programs in the department.
 He cherishes connections with students, alumni, faculty, and staff through university service advising and teaching activities at Storrs and Farmington.